There’s a lot of misconceptions about personal injury lawyers here in Canada, and my clients often ask me why I chose this area of law.

 For me, I literally fell into the profession as a young articling student working at a personal injury law firm in Southern Ontario.
 I liked working with people, but as a young practitioner, I didn’t really think about issues like access to justice or empowering people in transition.
-I was simply ambitious and wanted to make my mark in the corporate world, so after articling, I accepted a lucrative role working defence for the large insurance companies.
+I was simply ambitious and wanted to make my mark in the corporate world, so after articling, I accepted a lucrative role working defense for the large insurance companies.

 It was there that I really came to understand the importance of a skilled personal injury lawyer to the average person.
 (It’s important to remember that insurance companies don’t exactly write cheques on request!)